antoineleno/porfolio/README.md

   </a>
 </p>

+##  *4. Console*
-##  *4. Run the command below to launch the console, and refer to the documentation for available commands.*
+> Run the command below to launch the console, and refer to the documentation for available commands.
 ```bash
 python3 -m venv myenv; source myenv/bin/activate
 ```